Unity-Technologies/ml-agents/docs/Python-API.md

  `env.step()`).
  - `reward` is a float vector of length batch size.
 Corresponds to the rewards collected by each agent since the last simulation step.
- - `done` is an array of booleans of length batch size.
-Is true if the associated Agent was terminated during the last simulation step.
- - `max_step` is an array of booleans of length batch size.
-Is true if the associated Agent reached its maximum number of steps during the last simulation step.
+ - `status` is a list of `EpisodeStatus` enum of length batch size.
+EpisodeStatus can take 3 values :
+    - `Default` : The episode is ongoing.
+    - `Terminated` : The episode ended because the task either succeeded or failed.
+    - `Interrupted` : The episode was interrupted before the natural end of the episode.
  - `agent_id` is an int vector of length batch size containing unique identifier for the corresponding Agent.
 This is used to track Agents across simulation steps.